javierdeveloping/energy-nexus-data-restapi/README.md

 ### Live Demo

-App deployed on AWS is using http protocol.
+:warning: App deployed on AWS is using insecure HTTP protocol.

+:warning: HTTP protocol DOES NOT encrypt passwords and they can be intercepted and read by anyone with access to the network traffic.

-:warning: DO NOT USE password that could compromise your online services or accounts
+:warning: In this application, when entering passwords to create new users or login as an already existing, DO NOT ENTER passwords that could compromise any of your external online services or accounts.

 [http:51.92.82.16:3001/api](http:51.92.82.16:3001/api)